AMSP-04/NETN-AIS/NETN-AIS.md

 ### Six-bit ASCII character string datatype

-Several parameters are typed as six-bit character strings.
-For example, vessel name and callsign.
+Several parameters are typed as six-bit character strings—for example, vessel name and callsign.
 The parameter data type of a six-bit character string is `HLAASCIIstring`, and the following table shows the ASCII character to be used for each six-bit character.

 | six-bit | dec | char | six-bit | dec | char | six-bit | dec | char | six-bit | dec | char |
 | ------ | ---- | ---- | ------ | ---- | ---- | ------ | ---- | ---- | ------ | ---- | ---- |